contivero/itfpuh-sol/README.md

-Solutions for the excercises in Richard Bird's book "Introduction to functional programming using haskell".
+Solutions to exercises in Richard Bird's book "Introduction to functional programming using Haskell".

-I'll be adding as I get to solve them.
+I'll be adding more as I get to solve them.
 I'm learning in the process so don't assume everything is correct.
 Any criticism, corrections or possible solutions are always welcome :)